Who we are...

 Our Humble Beginnings

 In 1995, we were looking for a special breed of cattle to bring attention to our fruit and vegetable market located on our farm.
 We had a pasture on the corner of the farm with street footage on two sides.
 It seemed like the perfect spot for some four-legged signage.
 While looking through several books trying to get ideas, my wife flipped a book over and saw some Belted Galloways on the back cover.
 Our search was over!
-Who would have thought that what basically started as a marketing ploy would turn into a twenty-plus year love story?
+Who would have thought that what basically started as a marketing ploy would turn into a thirty-plus year love story?

 From our start in Pennsylvania (Swamp Fox Farm), we migrated to New Hampshire (North Wind Grange) approximately 17 miles outside of Fryeburg, Maine, home of the Fryeburg Fair and the Belted Galloway National Sale.
 In 2006, we settled on our present 150 acre farm in the steep hills of the Northeast Kingdom of Vermont.
 We combined the names of our two sons, Calum and Eamonn, and Caleamont Farm was established.